nltk/nltk/README.txt

     for each corpus; all are redistributable, and available for non-commercial use.
     NLTK may be freely redistributed, subject to the provisions of these licenses.

-Citing: If you publish work that uses NLTK, please cite NLTK as follows:
+Citing: If you publish work that uses NLTK, please cite NLTK or the book as follows:

-    Bird, Steven, Edward Loper and Ewan Klein (2008).
+    Bird, Steven, Edward Loper and Ewan Klein (2009).
     Natural Language Toolkit.  http://www.nltk.org/

+    Bird, Steven, Edward Loper and Ewan Klein (2009).
+    Natural Language Processing with Python.
+O'Reilly Media Inc.